fbsamples/workplace-platform-samples/SupportScripts/Python/GetGroupFeedWithDetails/README.md

 To run this script, edit the code to add the required variables (ids of groups and access token) and save the code as `group_posts_detail.py`.
 Run the script in a command line as follows:

-python manage_groups.py
+python group_posts_detail.py

-It will print on screen information in dict format about the given groups.
-Ideally, you would generate a CSV file with this information.
+It will print in console the data in dict format.
+Ideally, you would want to export the data varibale to an external file (i.e. CSV).